MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 • The indicator handle is invalid

-• Bar history has not loaded yet
+• Bar history has not been loaded yet

 • The buffer number is wrong

-7.6 Does price always reverse after touching a Bollinger Band?
+7.6 Does Price Always Reverse After Touching a Bollinger Band?

 No, price does not always reverse.